mengdotzip/Mazarin/docs/TCP_UDP_Server.md

 # Game Server Example

-Setting up a proxy for a game server (or any other TCP/UDP program).
+Setting up a proxy for any TCP/UDP program.